SmartLink (smart card): Expansion

-Future
+Discontinuation

 In June 2019, the Port Authority announced it was in talks with the MTA to implement OMNY on the PATH by 2022.
 Under the presented plan, SmartLink would be phased out along with the MetroCard by 2023.
 In November 2021, the Port Authority indicated that it would instead implement its own fare payment system, which would be similar to OMNY.
-TAPP, or total access PATH payment, will accept debit and credit cards and phones for fare payment, the Port Authority indicated it would not accept OMNY at the new turnstiles.
+TAPP, or Total Access PATH Payment, will accept debit and credit cards and phones for fare payment, the Port Authority indicated it would not accept OMNY at the new turnstiles.
 The same month, officials awarded a $99.4 million contract to Cubic Transportation Systems for the installation of the new fare-payment system, which would replace SmartLink by 2024.
 The new fare payment system would be tested in a few stations in early 2023 before being installed across the network in the latter half of the year.
 SmartLink cards would not be accepted on the new fare payment system.
+TAPP was implemented at all stations by 2024, and TAPP machines and physical TAPP cards were introduced in 2025.

+On May 4, 2026, sales of single-ride SmartLinks were discontinued and replaced with paper tickets, while multi-trip passes and unlimited passes were sold at TAPP vending machines instead.
+On May 31, refills and sales of new SmartLink cards were also discontinued, with exceptions for reduced fare passengers.
+The SmartLink system was discontinued on August 31, 2026.